 Goodliff Award Scheme

 The Huntingdonshire Local History Society established the Goodliff Awards scheme in 1996 thanks to a very generous bequest from Phyllis Goodliff (1897-1993), a founder member of the Society.
-The objective of the scheme is to provide financial support to individuals, groups or institutions undertaking projects that promote the advancement of local history in Huntingdonshire or make the ancient county’s history more widely known.
+In 2020 it was supplemented with the bulk of the balances of the former Huntingdonshire Family History Society, on that Society’s dissolution, specifically to support family history and other genealogical projects.
+The objective of the scheme is to provide financial support to individuals, groups or institutions undertaking projects that promote local history in Huntingdonshire or make the ancient county’s history more widely known.
 Since 1996 we have provided support to over 200 activities and publications including projects in schools, the acquisition, preservation and display of artefacts and records, documentary research and the publication of history both in print and on line.

 To view a list of previous award winners click here [Previous Awards]